 We look for mini-pupils with strong intellectual ability and many of our mini-pupils have outstanding academic track records.
 Exam success is not the only way an applicant can demonstrate intellectual ability.
 If your academic record is less strong, please explain on the application form how you can demonstrate your intellectual ability.

 We look for mini-pupils who can demonstrate qualities such as:

-We are looking for mini-pupils who have some understanding of the legal profession, in particular the work of the independent Bar.
+We look for mini-pupils who have some understanding of the legal profession, in particular the work of the independent Bar.

-• We are looking for mini-pupils who can speak clearly, engagingly and persuasively.
+- We look for mini-pupils who can speak clearly, engagingly, and persuasively